Previously Featured

 Copyright on all poems is owned by the original authors.

 To submit poems please inquire for submission guidelines by sending an email to your favorite word at logolalia.com with the subject line: "minimalist guidelines".
+This site is no longer open for submissions.

 Special thanks to Geof Huth for help with terminological wrangling, and to Jennifer Hill-Kaucher for being the glue that holds all my toothpicks together.